 Katherine fell ill in 1535, likely due to cancer, and wrote her final wishes out in two separate letters.
 The first, sent to her nephew Charles, entreated him to look after her daughter Mary.
 The second, sent to Henry, addressed him as her “most dear lord, king and husband,” forgave him for his behaviour towards her, entreated him to treat their daughter well, requested he continue to pay wages to her household staff, and ended with a statement that her “eyes desire [Henry] above all things.”
 She died on January 7, 1536, aged 51.
 Henry saw to it that her burial ceremony was one suited to the Dowager Princess of Wales, not to the Queen of England.
 He neither attended the service, nor allowed Mary to attend.
 Though rumours swirled at the time that Katherine had been poisoned, perhaps by Henry and/or Anne, modern medical experts mostly agree that it was likely cancer of the heart.

 Katherine’s daughter Mary was crowned Queen in 1553.
-During Mary’s reign, she declared her mother’s marriage to Henry VIII to be “good and valid,” and also had numerous portraits commissioned of her mother’s likeness.
+During her reign, Queen Mary I declared her mother’s marriage to Henry VIII to be “good and valid,” and also had numerous portraits commissioned of her mother’s likeness.
 In the late 19th century, a woman named Katherine Clayton solicited donations from others named Catherine or Katherine to upgrade the late Queen’s tomb, resulting in the installation of a marble slab and a gilded grill reading Katharine Queen of England.
-A few decades later, King George V’s wife, Mary, further upgraded the tomb with the addition of the arms of Englandand Spain and a memorial plaque reading: A queen cherished by the English people for her loyalty, piety, courage and compassion.
+A few decades later, King George V’s wife, Mary, further upgraded the tomb with the addition of the arms of England and Spain and a memorial plaque reading: A queen cherished by the English people for her loyalty, piety, courage and compassion.

 Every year, Peterborough Cathedral (where her tomb rests) hosts a festival in Katherine’s honour.
 In her birthplace of Alcalá de Henares in Spain, a statue has been erected showing Katherine as a young woman with a book and a rose.
 And in Ampthill, the site of the castle to which she was sent during her divorce from Henry, there are numerous places named after Katherine, including a cross named “Queen Catherine’s Cross” in her honour.
 There is ongoing support for a campaign to have her named a Catholic Saint, largely due to an alleged miracle which occurred in 1640 when a man claimed to have had his own cancer cured after dreaming of her tomb.